|Back to Back Issues Page|

 The prospect may say, "Well, could you tell me a little bit about it?"
 You say, "Yes, I would like to, but there's something I have to show you."
 As soon as you say the word show, you've sidestepped the request to describe it on the telephone.
 If the prospect says, "Well, could you send me

 something in the mail?"
 I would say, "I would like to send it to you in the mail, but you know how bad the mails are.
-Why don't I drop it off personally some time this afternoon?"
+Why don't I drop it off personally sometime this afternoon?"

 If the prospect is at all interested, he will say, "Okay, drop it off personally sometime this afternoon."
 I would then ask, "Will you be there?"
 "Yes, I'll be there."
 I would say, "Okay, about 3:00, I'll be in your neighborhood.
 I'll drop it off personally."

 Don't mail information.
 When people say, "Send me some information in the mail," what they're really saying is, "Go away.
 I'm not interested."
 When you send it to them in the mail, it usually goes right into the wastebasket.
-If you're going to send things in the mail, it is better that you put it in the envelope, throw it in your own wastebasket, and save yourself the cost of a stamp.
+If you're going to send things in the mail, it is better that you put them in the envelope, throw them in your own wastebasket, and save yourself the cost of a stamp.

-Sometimes, we make the mistake of thinking that when we mail information, we're actually making sales.
+Sometimes, we make the mistake of thinking that when we mail information, we're actually making

+sales.
 But only sales are sales, not mailing out sales information that no one reads.
 You ask for 10 minutes of his time, and this is the key expression, "You be the judge."

 "You decide for yourself if this is what you're looking for."
 You repeat, "All I need is 10 minutes of your time and you can judge for yourself."
 This assures him that you will only be there for a short period of time.

 You assure him that you will put no pressure on him.
-You will just show them what you've got, like an Arab trader bazaar lays out his wares.
+You will just show them what you've got like an Arab trader bazaar lays out his wares.
 If the prospect doesn't express some interest within 10 minutes, you'll be going.

 I have found that if you ask for 30 minutes, you will have to wait for weeks, maybe forever.
 If you ask for 10 minutes, you can almost always be slipped in.
 Don't make the mistake of using the old high-pressure salesman's trick of saying, "How about 10:00 today or 2:00 tomorrow?"

-has been used so many times that it just insults the prospect.
+close has been used so many times that it just insults the prospect.

 Just say, "Sometime this afternoon, or maybe sometime tomorrow?"
 Be very flexible.
 Sometimes the prospect says, "Why don't you call me on Monday, and we'll set up an appointment?"
 What you say to him is this, "Look, I've got my calendar right here.
 Is your calendar handy?"
 Of course, the prospect is sitting at his desk, with his calendar handy.
 You say, "Let's set up a time right now; how about 10:00 Monday morning?

 Don't allow yourself to be put off with this, "Call me back on Monday."
 It is just another way of getting out of seeing you face to face.
 The very best customers you will ever have are the ones you're going to have to fight to see the first time.
 They are also the ones who buy the most.
 When they try to put you off, when they try to avoid you make excuses, what they're saying is that this may be a very good prospect.
-Somebody is going to get to that prospect, and
+Somebody is going to get to that prospect

-sell that prospect, and it might as well be you.
+and sell that prospect, and it might as well be you.